NOC-OI/containers-introduction/index.md

 ## Target audience

-This lesson on the use of Docker is intended to be relevant to a wide range of researchers, as well as existing and prospective technical professionals.
+This lesson on the use of Podman is intended to be relevant to a wide range of researchers, as well as existing and prospective technical professionals.
 It is intended as a beginner level course that is suitable for people who have no experience of containers.